Raku/nqp/docs/ops.markdown

 # <a id="coercion"></a> Coercion opcodes

-coerce_* opcodes do lower level conversion between int, num and str. intify, numify, strify respectively try to use the .Int, .Num or .Str method.
+coerce_* opcodes do lower level conversion between int, num and str. intify, numify try to use the .Int, .Num or .Str method.
 If absent rely on lower level conversions.

 ## coerce_in `moar`